 Being accused of sexual assault or another sex crime can derail your life and limit your future.
 Unfortunately, these accusations often grow legs and start torpedoing everything in their path before they’ve been proven or backed up with evidence.

 So what does this mean if you are accused of sexual assault years after the alleged incident took place?
 Even if a sexual assault claim is made years after the fact, it’s critical to take these accusations seriously and immediately contact a sexual assault attorney.
-Call Skinner Law Firm at (610) 436-1410 to explore your options in a free and confidential consult.
+Call Skinner Law Firm at (610) 436-1410 to explore your options in a free and confidential consult with a sex crimes defense lawyer in West Chester.

 Sexual Assault Statute of Limitations: Civil vs Criminal